George Averoff

-George M. Averoff (15 August 1815, Metsovo – 15 July 1899, Alexandria), alternately Jorgos Averof or Georgios Averof (in Greek: Γεώργιος Αβέρωφ), was a businessman and philanthropist.
+George M. Averoff (15 August 1815 – 15 July 1899), alternately Jorgos Averof or Georgios Averof (in Greek: Γεώργιος Αβέρωφ), was a Greek businessman and philanthropist.
 He is one of the great national benefactors of Greece.
 Born in the town of Metsovo (Epirus, Greece, then Ottoman Empire), Averoff moved to Alexandria while still young.
 He was known through most of his life for founding numerous schools in both Egypt and Greece.

 Biography

-George Averoff was born to an Aromanian family.
+George Averoff was born in Metsovo in Northern Greece, into an Aromanian family.
 He moved to Cairo, Egypt, in 1837 to work in a shop run by his brother, Anastasios.
-Thanks to his bold tactics and business activities he became the biggest merchant in Egypt.
+Thanks to his bold tactics and business activities, he became the biggest merchant in Egypt.
 At the same time he participated in banking and real estate (buying and leasing land) while, thanks to his many riverboats travelling up and down the Nile, he managed to dominate Egypt's domestic and foreign trade.

 The Greek historian Antonios Chaldeos, who has written his PhD thesis about the history of the Greeks in Sudan, says that beyond Egypt, Averoff exported Arabic gum and ivory from southern Sudan.
 According to the diary of Nicholas Papadam, which is part of the Sudanese archives, in 1872 George Averoff toured in all commercial centers flourished at that time (Khartoum, Sennar, Gedareff, Kasala, etc.) in order to make an investment.
 Finally, he chose an area in Omdurman which became the trade station of the ships that cross Nile, transferring goods from Egypt to Sudan and vice versa.
 However, Omdurman residents' local histories in Sudan suggest that Averoff was heavily involved in slave-trade there.
 In fact, the Omdurman quarter of "Abu Ruf", where historically the slave-market was situated, is still today named after him.